 THE PEOPLE OF FRENCH ILLINOIS

 The standard French settlers were known as habitants.
-These families were headed by French men who were married and settled upon the land.
-Throughout the French period there was a general shortage of women, so that in the earlier decades the wives of French settlers were typically Indian women and the daughters of earlier French/Indian marriages.
-Another source of women in French colonies in general were orphans or those recruited from the impoverished classes in France.
-Officers and administrators sometimes brought their wives with them from France or from New Orleans.
+These families were headed by married French men who settled on the land.
+Throughout the French period, there was a general shortage of women, so that in the earlier decades, the wives of French settlers were typically Indian women and the daughters of earlier French/Indian marriages.
+Another source of women in French colonies, in general, were orphans or those recruited from the impoverished classes in France.
+Officers and administrators sometimes brought their wives from France or New Orleans.

 Despite the distances to both Canada and New Orleans, merchants were able to establish themselves in the towns of French Illinois, where they employed -- men who carried the trade to Indian villages.
 Men farmed and traded or pursued a craft.
 Some craft skills were what one would expect; there were many masons and carpenters.
 Others worked as blacksmiths, millers, gunsmiths, roofers, tailors, and bakers.
-Other special skills were less common, for instance, records mention a wig maker, a tavern keeper, interpreters, and, there was a "barber/surgeon."
-This odd-sounding combination of skills serves to warn us of that times crude medical services.
+Other special skills were less common.
+For instance, records mention a wig maker, a tavern keeper, interpreters, and there was a "barber/surgeon."
+This odd-sounding combination of skills serves to warn us of that time of crude medical services.
 One skill surprisingly absent was weaving.
 Neither men nor women created fabrics.
 It was forbidden!
 All fabrics and most finished clothes had to be purchased from the King's stores or brought in with the fur-trade goods.

 The presence of slaves in French Illinois is perhaps surprising given Illinois' later antislavery image.
-The truth is both more and less shocking that it might seem.
-The enslavement of blacks and Indians was relatively less harsh in Illinois in the 1700s than we generally think of in the southern states during the 1800s.
-Most slaves were distributed in small numbers among families rather than as work forces on large plantations.
+The truth is both more and less shocking than it might seem.
+The enslavement of blacks and Indians were relatively less harsh in Illinois in the 1700s than we generally think of in the southern states during the 1800s.
+Most slaves were distributed in small numbers among families rather than as workforces on large plantations.
 Both common practice and French law made slaves less subject to mistreatment.
-In some cases slaves could even testify in court against their owners if mistreated.
+In some cases, slaves could even testify in court against their owners if mistreated.
 On the other hand, both morally and legally, this was still slavery.
 Indians and blacks were owned as property.
 Nor did French law allow blacks to intermarry with whites.
-Indian tribes captured native slaves from further west and sold them to both the French and to other tribes further east.
-Slavery continued by both the English and the Spanish governments in the Illinois Country after the end of the French Period and was still a hotly contested topic after Illinois became part of the United States.
+Indian tribes captured native slaves from further west and sold them to both the French and other tribes further east.
+Slavery continued by both the English and the Spanish governments in Illinois County after the end of the French Period and was still a hotly contested topic after Illinois became part of the United States.